Jones' relationship with England fans broken - Monye

 Last updated on .From the section Rugby Union

-England coach Eddie Jones must win over disenchanted fans if he is survive a period of pressure and scrutiny and take the team to the Rugby World Cup says former England wing Ugo Monye.
+England coach Eddie Jones must win over disenchanted fans if he is survive a period of pressure and scrutiny and take the team to the Rugby World Cup, says former England wing Ugo Monye.

 England have won only five Tests out of 12 this year, with France, Ireland, Scotland, South Africa, Australia and Argentina all inflicting defeats.